HeyGen x Clay | Personalised AI Video Outreach at Scale

 Add HeyGen as an enrichment action

 In your Clay table, click Add enrichment and search for HeyGen.
 Connect your account using your API key.
-Choose between Create Avatar Video or Generate Video from Template.
+Choose either Create Avatar Video or Generate Video from Template.

 Create a script text field in your table.
 Use Clay's enriched columns as dynamic variables — referencing first name, company news, funding round, or any other field.